TonmoyTom/Laravel-7-Multi-Auth-System-One-to-One-Permission/README.md

-Laravel 7 Application with Multiple Authentication One To One Permissions
+Laravel 7 Application with Multiple Authentication One To One Permissions.

-Laravel 7 application with admin guard.
+Laravel 7 Application with Multiple Authentication One To One Permissions.
 You can even use this application for your projects if you need multiple guards.
 Getting this app up and running

   *Make sure you already have xampp installed (easy to use).